altocodenl/tagaway/qascript.md

 			- On sidebar left, click on any tag, make sure this tag intersects with other tags.
 				- Title with 'x pictures' where 'x' is amount of thumbails available for this tag.
 				- Below title, the tag with its corresponding color, 'tag name' and with 'x' to its right.
-				- On sidebar left, only years and tags with positive intersections should be available.
+				- On sidebar left, only years and tags - for both location semi tags and tags - with positive intersections should be available.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tag.
 			- Click on another tag.
 				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (tag ∩ tag).
 				- Below title, boths tags with its corresponding color, 'tag names' and with 'x' to the right of each one.
-				- On sidebar left, only the tags selected, year and tags with positive results to the intersection should be available.
+				- On sidebar left, only the tags selected, year and tags - for both location semi tags and tags - with positive results to the intersection should be available.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tags.
 			- Click on any icon with 'x' on a tag below the title.
 			- Gallery should only display the other selected tag.
 				- Title with 'x pictures' where 'x' is amount of thumbails available for the selected tag.
 				- Below title, the tag with its corresponding color, 'tag name' and with 'x' to its right.
-				- On sidebar left, the years and tags with positive results should be available.
+				- On sidebar left, the years and tags - for both location semi tags and tags - with positive results should be available.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tag.
 			- Click on icon with 'x' on the tag below the title.
 			- Should be back to 'all pictures'.
 			- Select the same intersection as before.
 			- On sidebar left, click on one of the tags.
 			- Gallery should only display the other selected tag.
-				- On sidebar left, the years and tags with positive results should be available.
+				- On sidebar left, the years and tags - for both location semi tags and tags - with positive results should be available.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tag.
 			- On sidebar left, select the same second tag as before.
 			- Gallery should display the category intersection (tag ∩ tag).